alphagov/govuk-puppet/modules/govuk_mysql/README.md

 # mysql replication instructions

-Puppet can create mysql servers using the mysql::server class.
+Puppet can create mysql servers using the govuk_mysql::server class.
 You will also want to use replica_user to create a replica user on the master; you will then manually tell the slave about the replica user credentials (see below).